BAFS Building: History

 By the 1920s, the battle that had been raging between doctors and Lodges over who should control medical care had been largely won by the doctors due to the formidable fight waged by the British Medical Association - a dispute that had consequences across Australia.
 The BAFS Medical Institute, a collection of doctors who worked for the BAFS management committee considered amalgamating with the dispensaries but did not, effectively ending the connection doctors had with the BAFS.

 Dispensaries, however, continued to flourish and the 1920s was characterised by strong growth.
 BAFS purchased their own premises in Fortitude Valley and South Brisbane; however George Street attracted over half of the total sales and over 60% of the total number of prescriptions for most of the decade.
 The interwar years were the "golden age" for the BAFS.
 The building was a hub of Lodge activity, the shops and offices of the "BAFS Chambers" were constantly let and included tenants such as a milliner, a masseuse and a car hire firm.
 There was also an Honorary Dentist and Honorary Optician who were paid a salary by BAFS and provided free services to members until at least 1940.
 One half of the top floor was used as a hall by Lodges who did not have their own premises, as well as for BAFS annual and quarterly meetings and a variety of social events such as smoke concerts.

-The BAFS is now known as Friendly Care Chemists and has pharmacies in six locations across Brisbane, including George Street.
-The head office of the Society is still at George Street; however, both the Fortitude Valley and Woolloongabba premises have been sold.
-Only a small number of the offices are used and tenants include a barber, doctor and modelling agency.
+The BAFS is now known as FriendlyCare Pharmacy and has pharmacies in six locations across Brisbane, Ipswich, and Gold Coast.
+The head office of the Society is no longer at George Street, and both the Fortitude Valley and Woolloongabba premises have been sold.
+The ground floor is mostly occupied by a convenience store.